RayOkaah/woocommerce/README.md

 ## Issues and FeedBack
+If you find this useful, feel free to click :star:
 You can create a Github issue anytime.
-Pull requests on both code and documentation are welcomed as well pls.
+Pull requests on both code and documentation are welcomed as well pls :heart_eyes: :blue_heart: :blue_heart:.
 You can also send a mail to ray@flutterengineer.com.
 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials,